NetOpWibby/blog/documents/posts/2019/facebook-and-their-bullshit.md

 ---
 title:      The Bullshit of Facebook
-date:       2019-03-06
+date:       2019-03-07
 tags:       privacy, project, rant
 tldr:       Platitudes, promises, and piss-poor policies
 color:      blue
 published:  true
 ---

-Today, Facebook founder and CEO Mark Zuckerberg [published an article](https://www.facebook.com/notes/mark-zuckerberg/a-privacy-focused-vision-for-social-networking/10156700570096634) where he promises a "A Privacy-Focused Vision for Social Networking".
+Yesterday, Facebook founder and CEO Mark Zuckerberg [published an essay](https://www.facebook.com/notes/mark-zuckerberg/a-privacy-focused-vision-for-social-networking/10156700570096634) where he promises a "A Privacy-Focused Vision for Social Networking".
 The optimist would say he's learned the error of his/Facebook's ways, the pessimist would write the entire thing off, and the realist would assume this is reactionary posturing due to the fact that Facebook is experiencing "an estimated 15 million fewer users in the United States compared to 2017" (according to [Edison Research](https://www.marketplace.org/2019/03/06/tech/exclusive-look-numbers-showing-users-leaving-facebook-by-the-millions)).

 I am in the latter two camps but I'm particularly incensed about how brazen the Zuck continues to be in his lying.
 It _is_ a new era so maybe this is his new normal.
 Let's dissect his several "promises" (bold text inside quotes represent emphasis I've added).